Conditions of Residency for MRS Accommodation sites

 14.15 Once the panel has considered the review request, it may confirm the eviction with no further right of review, or set aside the notice to vacate and impose a sanction, or set aside the notice to vacate with no further action.

-14.16 The chair of the panel will provide its decision on the review request in writing to the Associate to the Vice-President (Services), Director MRS, and the resident.
-Within 7 days of the written decision, the resident may request reasons for the decision, which will be provided to the resident, Associate to the Vice-President (Services), and the Director MRS in writing within 14 days of the resident’s request.
+14.16 The chair of the panel will provide its decision on the review request in writing to the Vice-President (Campus Infrastructure and Services), Director MRS, and the resident.
+Within 7 days of the written decision, the resident may request reasons for the decision, which will be provided to the resident, Vice-President (Campus Infrastructure and Services), and the Director MRS in writing within 14 days of the resident’s request.